 The most common maps built with CartoDB highlight a specific topic or theme of information.
 Cartographers refer to these as thematic maps.
-Typically, thematic maps have two components: a basemap and a thematic overlay.
+Typically thematic maps have two components: a basemap and a thematic overlay.

 The logical ordering (or visual hierarchy) of elements on thematic maps is especially important.
 The thematic layer should be highest in the visual hierarchy designed with bold colors to stand out against the more subtly designed basemap.

-Building on these ideas, and this previous discussion on map projections in CartoDB, this blog walks through the steps to make a thematic map of current drought conditions in the United States using data from the [United States Drought Monitor].
+Building on these ideas and this previous discussion on map projections in CartoDB this blog walks through the steps to make a thematic map of current drought conditions in the United States using data from the [United States Drought Monitor].

-All of the maps in this post are pannable and zoomable so as you go through the different steps, interact with them along the way!
+All of the maps in this post are pannable and zoomable so as you go through the different steps interact with them along the way!

-First, we’ll design a simple basemap that is made up of a base layer and a reference layer.
+First we'll design a simple basemap that is made up of a base layer and a reference layer.
 The purpose of the basemap is to provide our map readers with just enough geographic context to interpret the drought conditions around the country without distracting them from the overall pattern of drought.

 ne_50m_admin1_states

-), highlight it and click CREATE MAPNext, add the US states layer again.
+Next add the US states layer again.
 This is done so we can use one layer for the base and the second copy for the reference information placed on top of the drought monitor data as seen in the final map.

 ne_50m_admin_1_states

-and click the option to ADD LAYERThe state labels on the final map transition from two letter postal codes at zoom 4, to abbreviated names at zoom 5, and full state names appear at zooms 6 and larger.
+The state labels on the final map transition from two letter postal codes at zoom 4 to abbreviated names at zoom 5 and full state names appear at zooms 6 and larger.

 Let’s take a look at the attributes for the reference layer to determine which attributes we’ll use for labeling: